espeak-ng/espeak-ng/README.md

 You can install eSpeak NG by running the following command:

-    sudo make LIBDIR=/usr/lib/x86_64-linux-gnu install
+    sudo make install

+### Installing Parameters

-The `LIBDIR` path may be different to the one on your system (the above is for 64-bit Debian/Ubuntu releases that use the multi-arch package structure -- that is, Debian Wheezy or later).
+* If you need to use other than default `LIBDIR` folder for your system, specify it passing parameter `LIBDIR=your-target`.
+For example, for 64-bit Debian/Ubuntu releases that use the multi-arch package structure (that is, Debian Wheezy or later) it should be `LIBDIR=/usr/lib/x86_64-linux-gnu`.
+In this case you can install it with following invocation command:

+    `sudo make LIBDIR=/usr/lib/x86_64-linux-gnu install`

-You can find out where espeak-ng is installed to on your system if you already have an espeak-ng install by running:
+* You can find out where espeak-ng is installed to on your system if you already have an espeak-ng install by running:

-    find /usr/lib | grep libespeak-ng
+    `find /usr/lib | grep libespeak-ng`

 ## Documentation